 Anthony Joshua’s nutritionist on the boxer's incredible diet

-In our exclusive interview, Mark Ellison reveals the 5,000-calorie diet that fuels AJ, who returns to the ring to face Joseph Parker on March 31.
+In our exclusive interview, Mark Ellison reveals the 5,000-calorie diet that fuels AJ, who returns to the ring to face Alexander Povetkin on September 22.

 "Josh is a freak," says Mark Ellison, performance nutritionist for GB Boxing and, significantly, the man he is currently talking about: Anthony Joshua.